 - The family is a single emotional unit made up of interlocking relationships existing over many generations.

-- We can best understand the individual’s behavior across the life span as being closely related to the functioning of her or his family of origin, including past relationships and family histories.
+- An individual’s behavior across the life span is best understood as being closely related to the functioning of her or his family of origin.

 - When the individual is seen in her/his family context, we can move beyond simplistic cause-and-effect thinking to a more comprehensive understanding of the multiple factors that interact across time to produce problems or symptoms.

 - People are able to modify their automatic, emotional responses by studying patterns of automatic behavior in themselves and their family of origin, and developing greater objectivity in their appraisal of situations and their felt responses.

 Learning and Applying Bowen Theory

-Bowen theory is the basis upon which the Western Pennsylvania Family Center was founded.
-The theory is both remarkably simple and elegant, and yet takes years of study.
-The Western Pennsylvania Family Center is dedicated to that ongoing study and offers a variety of ways for learners to grapple with Dr. Bowen’s considerable legacy: workshops, lectures, and conferences, formal training and education in Bowen theory, and coaching and consultation services for individuals, families, and organizations.
-The Center encourages continuing research and growth in family theory, especially as the theory applies to those serving families in educational, medical, clinical, religious, business, and social service settings.
+Bowen theory is both remarkably simple and elegant, and yet takes years of study.
+The Western Pennsylvania Family Center is dedicated to that ongoing study and offers a variety of ways for learners to grapple with Dr. Bowen’s considerable legacy: workshops, lectures, and conferences, formal training and education in Bowen theory, and coaching and consultation services for individuals, groups, and organizations.
+The Center encourages continuing research in and further growth in family systems theory, especially as the theory applies to those serving families in educational, medical, clinical, religious, business, and social service settings.

 Today, Bowen family systems theory is used by mental health practitioners, physicians and other medical workers, clergy, organizational consultants, teachers, and other professional working with families.
 It is used as well by non- professionals who just want to better understand their own functioning in the context of their own family, workplace and community relationships.